reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   # from the magic-lantern directory
   hg up qemu -C

-Then copy your changes back into ML tree:
+Then copy your changes back into the ML tree:

 .. code:: shell